calmil/weaver/README.md

-# WEAVER - Photomosaic Processor
+# Weaver, Photomosaic Processor

 Convert images and videos into photomosaics using a custom tileset.
 Weaver analyzes the brightness of regions in your source media and replaces them with matching tiles from a spritesheet.
+These can then be re-stitched into dynamic, mosaic videos.

 ## Requirements